codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Network
+ 1. Colorado
- 2. Session
+ 2. Washington
- 3. Present
+ 3. Arizona
- 4. Application
+ 4. New Mexico

 <details>
   <summary>Answer</summary>
-  Application
+  New Mexico
 </details>